MatthiasNickles/diff-SAT/README.md

 - Distribution-aware sampling of satisfying propositional models or answer sets

-- As a probabilistic inference engine which can use logical, graph or other relational background knowledge, as in Statistical Relational Learning (SRL) or probabilistic logic programming
+- Probabilistic SAT solving and probabilistic Answer Set Programming.
+More generally, as a probabilistic inference engine
+  which can use logical, graph or other relational background knowledge, as in Statistical Relational Learning (SRL)
+  or probabilistic logic programming

 - Parallelized plain SAT or Answer Set solving for the JVM